liangyaozhan/duktape/doc/modules.rst

 * The return value of this call is ignored.

+* If either modSearch() or the module code throws an error, the module is de-registered from ``Duktape.modLoaded`` and the error is thrown (this was changed in Duktape 1.3).

 * The first argument is a new function object whose underlying native function is the same as the global ``require()`` function.
 This fresh function is needed to facilitate resolution of relative module identifiers: relative